Pakudha Kaccayana: Teachings

 In the Brahmajala Sutta (DN 1), theories such as Pakudha's are labeled as "Atomic theory" (Pali/Skt.: anu vaada) and "eternalism" (sassatavādā).

-According to Buddhaghosa, he suffered from many obsessional rituals with regard to the use of water:a voided the use of cold water, using always hot; when this was not available, he did not wash.
-If he crossed a stream he would consider this as a sin, and would make expiation by constructing a mound of earth.
+According to Buddhaghosa, he suffered from many obsessional rituals with regard to the use of water, avoiding the use of cold water and always using hot; when this was not available, he did not wash.
+If he crossed a stream he would consider this a sin, and would make expiation by constructing a mound of earth.

-He did not speak of God, soul and the other world which has led some scholars considered him also as a materialist.
+He did not speak of God, the soul or the other world, which has led some scholars to class him as a materialist.